schollz/raw/README.md

 - [SuperCollider mi-ugens](https://github.com/v7b1/mi-UGens/releases)
 - [SuperCollider ported plugins](https://github.com/madskjeldgaard/portedplugins/releases)

-you can pretty easily install them by source (i.e. for Raspberry Pi where binaries aren't available):
+you can click those links to download the files for your system. its also possible to install them by source (i.e. for Raspberry Pi where binaries aren't available):

 ```
 git clone https://github.com/schollz/raw && cd raw